Lawrence Rowe: Playing career

-However, after much protest Lindel Wright, the JCA president, stated their decision was revoked, after Rowe stated publicly that he saw nothing wrong with his decision to tour apartheid South Africa.
+However, after much protest Lyndel Wright, the Jamaica Cricket Association president, stated their decision was revoked, after Rowe stated publicly that he saw nothing wrong with his decision to tour apartheid South Africa.

 Playing style

 As an elegant right-handed batsman Rowe, also known as "Yagga", was described by Michael Holding, his teammate, as "the best batsman I ever saw".
 It was felt that his ability was so extraordinary that Gary Sobers believed he could have been the greatest of all West Indian batsmen.
 At one game Rowe hit a ball so cleanly that it followed a level trajectory like a guided missile over the boundary for six.
 Gideon Haigh describes the incident:

 Early in his innings against England at Kensington Oval, Bridgetown, Barbados, in March 1974, he received a bouncer from Bob Willis.
 He smashed it flat into the stand at square leg; it travelled most of the way at head height.
 His 302 took only 430 hectic deliveries, with 36 further boundaries.